-Both duty cycles will actually be slightly higher due to power loss in the conversion.
-The exact duty cycles depend on conduction and switching losses.
-If the maximum input voltage is higher than the output voltage, the minimum duty cycle will be a complex value.
-This is because a Boost converter cannot have an output voltage lower than the input voltage.
-In situations where the input voltage is higher than the output, the output will follow the input (minus the diode drop of the Boost diode) and the converter will not attempt to switch.
+Both duty cycles will actually be higher due to power loss in the conversion.
+The exact duty cycles will depend on conduction and switching losses.
+If the maximum input voltage is higher than the output voltage, the minimum duty cycle will be negative.
+This is because a boost converter cannot have an output lower than the input.
+In situations where the input is higher than the output, the output will follow the input, minus the diode drop of the output diode and the converter will not attempt to switch.